 Criteria for successful projects include:

-The 2025 Innovation Fund deadline has closed.
-To stay updated on the next round of funding, sign up for the VCRD newsletter here.
+The 2025 Innovation Fund deadline has closed and a new round of funding will be in fall of 2026.
+To stay updated, sign up for the VCRD newsletter here.
 For more Information, contact Laura Cavin Bailey at [email protected] or 802-234-1646.